On $p$-adic Asai $L$-functions of Bianchi modular forms at non-ordinary primes and their decomposition into bounded $p$-adic $L$-functions: Interpolation of twists and construction of the -adic distribution

 \subsection{Polynomial setup}

-To construct the distribution, i.e. a power series with unbounded coefficients, we are going to use the technique developed by Perrin-Riou (\cite[Subsection 1.2]{PR1}) and by B\"uy\"ukboduk-Lei (\cite[Section 2]{BL1}).
+To construct the distribution, i.e., a power series with unbounded coefficients, we use the technique developed by Perrin-Riou (\cite[Subsection 1.2]{PR1}) and by B\"uy\"ukboduk--Lei (\cite[Section 2]{BL1}).
 To use these methods, we need the language of polynomials, or rather polynomials modulo $\omega_{r}(X)=(1+X)^{p^r}-1$.